phlickey/flashcards/README.md

 Below are instructions for how to run, develop and extend this app:
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+App tested on Android in OnePlus One A000 Bacon, Emulated Nexus 5 and Expo Snack.

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents